ABOUT THE PROJECT

 ARCHIVE OF FORGETFULNESS TEAM

-Huda Tayob is a lecturer at the University of Cape Town, in the school of Architecture, Planning and Geomatics.
-She is an architect and architectural historian.
+Huda Tayob is a South African architect and architectural historian and theorist.
 Her research focuses on migrant, minor and subaltern architectures, the politics of invisibility in space, and the potential of literature to respond to archival silences.
 She is CCA Mellon Fellow on the project Centring Africa, and co-curator of Racespacearchitecture.org with Suzi Hall and Thandi Loewenson.
-She was the project manager for AoF from 2020 - 2021.
+She was the lead curator and project manager for the Archive of Forgetfulness project.

 Bongani Kona is a Cape Town–based writer and contributing editor at Chimurenga.
 He studied creative writing at the University of Cape Town and is the co-editor of Migrations, a short story collection.
 His work has been broadcast on BBC and has appeared in a variety of publications and anthologies including The Baffler, Safe House: Explorations in Creative Nonfiction, and The Daily Assortment of Astonishing Things.
 Kona was shortlisted for the Caine Prize in 2016 and the True Story Award in 2020/21.